avarvit/wlroots-kbdd/README.md

 of the currently configured (toplevel) window to the one sent over DBus.
 Additionally, `kbdlayout` can send to the compositor an `enable` command with a zero or non-zero argument to request that the overall functionality be turned off or on, respectively.
+See the URLs at the end of this file on where to find `kbdlayout` and check its README for install instructions.

 ## Caveats
 `wlroots-kbdd` works by intercepting some wlroots calls.
 Interception